Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

 \subsection{Partitioning at One Layer}

 We start by describing a procedure that, given $S\subseteq \set{1, \dots, n}$ at layer $l$, determines a disjoint partition of $S$, corresponding to the branching structure at layer $l+1$.
-This procedure first estimates task affinity scores based on partitioning inherited from previous layers $1, 2, \dots, l$, and then maximizes the estimated affinity scores via a convex relaxation program.
+This procedure first estimates task affinity scores using partitions inherited from previous layers $1, 2, \dots, l$, and then maximizes these estimates via a convex relaxation program.